Grand Tour of China

 Day 4 & 5 - To Xi’an & the Terracotta Warriors

-Leaving Beijing behind, we join the rail service to Xi'an.
+We begin our day with a visit to the Temple of Heaven, a beautiful edifice in central Beijing.
+In the afternoon we leave Beijing behind, and join the rail service to Xi'an.
 Our journey on the high-speed service takes us through the beautiful landscapes of rural China.
 In Xi'an we transfer to our hotel, the Grand Mercure Remnin Square, for two nights.
 On Day 5 we discover the famous Terracotta Warriors - one of the world's greatest archaeological finds.
 The 6,000 figures - some with horses or chariots, but all with unique features - were buried in 210 BC, yet only discovered 40 years ago.
 The life-sized statues were built as part of an elaborate tomb of the Qin Emperor, believed to protect him in death just as his real army had in life.
 Built on an incredible scale, the soldiers - all grouped in rank order - are a breathtaking sight.
 Later we discover more of the walled city of Xi'an, taking in the Great Mosque, the city's lively bazaar and the Small Wild Goose Pagoda.
 Dating back to the 8th century, the towering structure is a leading example of Tang Dynasty architecture.
+Tonight, there is a delicious and traditional dumpling banquet.

-Day 6 & 7 - Chengdu, Leshan & the Giant Buddha
+Day 6 & 7 - Giant Panda Breeding Research Institute & Wenshu Monastery

 Today, we travel on the new high-speed rail service from Xi'an to Chengdu, where we spend two nights at the Tibet Hotel.
-On Day 7 we travel into rural China to Leshan, and visit the ancient Giant Buddha Statue.
-Carved into a towering mountain range, it is the world's largest stone statue at 233ft tall.
-We have time to admire this immense structure before returning to Chengdu.
+On Day 7 we visit the Giant Panda Breeding Research Institute, which is spread out over 200 acres and is now home to more than 100 of these magnificent creatures.
+The project allows us to see the giant panda, an enchanting and rare creature, at close quarters in a near-natural habitat setting.
+We then return to Chengdu.
 Here we see the Wenshu Monastery, one of China's finest Buddhist structures, as well as the historic teak buildings on Jinli Street.

 Day 8 - Chengdu & the Yangtze River

-Today we visit the Giant Panda Breeding Research Institute, which is spread out over 200 acres and is now home to more than 100 of these magnificent creatures.
-The project allows us to see the Giant Panda, an enchanting and rare creature, at close quarters in a near-natural habitat setting.
+Head to Remnin Park this morning.
+Known in English as People's Park, the site is known as a Major Historical and Cultural Site of China.
+After, we enjoy a traditional aspect of China with a tasting in a local tea house.
 Later we transfer to the station for the high-speed bullet train service to Chongqing, situated in the upper reaches of the Yangtze River.
-Here we board the luxury 5-Star Century river ship for our three night cruise along the Yangtze River, through the dramatic scenery of the Three Gorges.
+Here we board a local luxury 5-Star Century river ship for our three-night cruise along the Yangtze River and through the dramatic scenery of the Three Gorges.

 Day 9 & 10 - The Yangtze

-This morning there is an optional excursion to Fengdu Ghost City.
+This morning enjoy the scenery as you cruise onwards.
 This afternoon we visit the stunning Shibaozhai Pagoda, rising 12 stories up a sheer cliff face.
+This evening, we sit down to enjoy the Captain's Banquet on board.
 Our cruise continues on Day 10 with a shore excursion to Shennong Stream, a stunning natural beauty where the cliff sides soar steeply away from the nearly emerald waters of this beautiful stream.
-This evening, enjoy the Captain's Banquet on board.

 We disembark at Yichang today, before we visit the colossal Three Gorges Dam, which is now the world's largest hydro power project.
 After, we travel by highspeed train to Wuhan, for a night at the Marco Polo Hotel.
 On Day 12 we visit Wuhan's distinctive Yellow Crane Tower, a stunning example of traditional Chinese architecture and the subject of many local legends, before transferring to the railroad station for our eastward journey to Shanghai.
 We spend two nights at the Pullman Jing'an Hotel.